AnimeSketch/nyanpals/README.md

 # nyanpals
-Placeholder repo for the nyanpals chat system.
-For now being used as an issue tracker.
+repo for the nyanpals website. more info here later.